What Can B2B Marketers Gain from Growth Hacking?

-What advice would you give those utilizing traditional marketing who want to start?
+What advice would you give to marketers to start?

 Yeah.
 I would say with growth hacking, what ends up happening is when you get a few people doing it within an organization, it just starts happening right?
 You don’t have to really get everyone in the group involved.
 You want a team that could feed off a pizza.
 If it takes more than one pie, you have too many people.
 When Facebook does a lot of changes, it’s not a big team.
 It’s usually like a team that eats off one pizza.

 Resources for marketers to learn more about growth hacking?